irontec/ivozprovider/doc/sphinx/pbx_features/extensions.rst

         route, and additional select or input will be shown to select the hungroup, conference room, user, etc.

-.. warning:: If an extension have a number that conflicts with an external number, this external number will be masked and, in practice, will be unavailable for the whole company.
+.. warning:: If an extension has a number that conflicts with an external number, this external number will be masked and, in practice, will be unavailable for the whole company.